vssrp/VProfile_Multi-Service_Infrastructure_Setup/README_Automated_Pruning.md

 ---

 ## Project Overview
-VProfile is a multi-tier web application that demonstrates automated provisioning of a distributed infrastructure.
+This Project is a multi-tier web application that demonstrates automated provisioning of a distributed infrastructure.
 This setup uses shell scripts to configure and deploy essential services for a production-like environment.

 ---